National Beverage Corp. (FIZZ) Receives Average Rating of “Hold” from Brokerages

-Shares of National Beverage Corp.
-(NASDAQ:FIZZ) have been given a consensus rating of “Hold” by the eight research firms that are covering the firm, MarketBeat reports.
-Three analysts have rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating on the company.
-The average 1 year price objective among brokerages that have issued a report on the stock in the last year is $101.00.
+National Beverage Corp.
+(NASDAQ:FIZZ) has been given an average recommendation of “Hold” by the eight ratings firms that are presently covering the stock, Marketbeat reports.
+Three research analysts have rated the stock with a sell recommendation, two have assigned a hold recommendation and two have given a buy recommendation to the company.
+The average twelve-month target price among brokerages that have issued ratings on the stock in the last year is $101.00.

-FIZZ has been the subject of a number of recent analyst reports.
+Several analysts recently issued reports on the company.
+BidaskClub raised National Beverage from a “hold” rating to a “buy” rating in a report on Thursday, November 22nd.
+Susquehanna Bancshares cut their price target on National Beverage from $138.00 to $118.00 in a report on Thursday, November 15th.
 Zacks Investment Research upgraded National Beverage from a “sell” rating to a “hold” rating in a research report on Wednesday, November 7th.
-Susquehanna Bancshares upped their target price on National Beverage from $141.00 to $155.00 and gave the company a “positive” rating in a research report on Tuesday, August 28th.
-BidaskClub cut National Beverage from a “strong-buy” rating to a “buy” rating in a report on Thursday, August 30th.
-Finally, Imperial Capital boosted their price target on National Beverage from $120.00 to $150.00 and gave the stock an “outperform” rating in a report on Friday, September 7th.
+ValuEngine cut National Beverage from a “buy” rating to a “hold” rating in a research report on Thursday, November 1st.
+Finally, Guggenheim initiated coverage on National Beverage in a research report on Thursday, September 13th.
+They issued a “sell” rating and a $91.00 target price on the stock.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-FNY Investment Advisers LLC acquired a new position in National Beverage in the 3rd quarter worth about $167,000.
-Aviance Capital Management LLC acquired a new position in National Beverage in the 2nd quarter worth about $171,000.
-Essex Financial Services Inc. acquired a new position in National Beverage in the 3rd quarter worth about $202,000.
-Stratos Wealth Partners LTD. acquired a new position in National Beverage in the 3rd quarter worth about $215,000.
-Finally, Parametrica Management Ltd acquired a new position in National Beverage in the 3rd quarter worth about $226,000.
-24.04% of the stock is owned by institutional investors and hedge funds.

-National Beverage (NASDAQ:FIZZ) last released its quarterly earnings results on Thursday, September 6th.
-The company reported $1.04 earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of $1.04.
-The business had revenue of $292.59 million during the quarter, compared to the consensus estimate of $288.40 million.
+National Beverage (NASDAQ:FIZZ) last announced its quarterly earnings results on Thursday, September 6th.
+The company reported $1.04 earnings per share (EPS) for the quarter, hitting the consensus estimate of $1.04.
+The business had revenue of $292.59 million for the quarter, compared to the consensus estimate of $288.40 million.
 National Beverage had a return on equity of 51.15% and a net margin of 15.90%.
-On average, sell-side analysts predict that National Beverage will post 3.83 EPS for the current year.
+Equities research analysts forecast that National Beverage will post 3.83 earnings per share for the current year.

-The company also recently announced a special dividend, which will be paid on Tuesday, January 29th.
-Shareholders of record on Friday, November 30th will be issued a $2.90 dividend.
+The firm also recently announced a special dividend, which will be paid on Tuesday, January 29th.
+Investors of record on Friday, November 30th will be given a $2.90 dividend.
+This is a boost from National Beverage’s previous special dividend of $1.50.
 The ex-dividend date is Thursday, November 29th.

-This is a boost from National Beverage’s previous special dividend of $1.50.
+Several hedge funds have recently modified their holdings of FIZZ.
+FNY Investment Advisers LLC acquired a new position in shares of National Beverage during the 3rd quarter valued at $167,000.
+Aviance Capital Management LLC bought a new stake in shares of National Beverage during the 2nd quarter worth $171,000.
+Essex Financial Services Inc. bought a new stake in shares of National Beverage during the 3rd quarter worth $202,000.
+Engineers Gate Manager LP bought a new stake in shares of National Beverage during the 2nd quarter worth $208,000.
+Finally, Xact Kapitalforvaltning AB bought a new stake in shares of National Beverage during the 2nd quarter worth $212,000.
+Institutional investors own 23.87% of the company’s stock.

 National Beverage Corp., through its subsidiaries, develops, produces, markets, and sells a portfolio of waters, juices, energy drinks, and carbonated soft drinks primarily in the United States and Canada.
 The company offers beverages to the active and health-conscious consumers, including sparkling waters, energy drinks, and juices under the LaCroix, LaCroix Cúrate, LaCroix NiCola, Shasta Sparkling Water, the Rip It, Everfresh, Everfresh Premier Varietals, and Mr.